CAVEconnectome/CAVEclient/README.rst

 AnnotationFrameworkClient
 ###########################
-This repository supplies client side code to interact with _all_ microservices in the AnnotationFramework.
+This repository supplies client side code to interact with microservices in the AnnotationFramework.